One of the most lively and diverse cities in the UK, living in Bristol is becoming an increasingly popular choice.

 Bus, train and even ferry services make travelling within Bristol very easy.

-Below are some example ticket costs to expect when living in Bristol:
+Below are some example ticket costs to expect when living in Bristol in 2021:

 - Adult Single 3 stops – £1.00

 - One day ticket for bus – £4.00